Fuzzy, Velvet, Soft Succulents

 Echeveria harmsii 'Ruby Slippers'

-Echeveria harmsii ‘Ruby Slippers’ is another wonderfully fuzzy-leaved species that has striking colors in times of stress (if not watered excessively, that can be nearly all the time).
-The leaves are blue-green and are tipped with various shades of red, pink, orange and even purple.
+The Echeveria harmsii ‘Ruby Slippers’ is another wonderfully fuzzy-leaved species that has striking colors in times of stress (if not watered excessively, that can be nearly all the time).
+Leaves are blue-green and are tipped with various shades of red, pink, orange and even purple.
 Like some other fuzzy-leaved species, this one can get leggy and need to be pruned back yearly.

 Echeveria ‘Pulv-Oliver’

-Echeveria ‘Pulv-Oliver’ is a hybrid between the Echeveria pulvinata and Echeveria harmsii.
+The Echeveria ‘Pulv-Oliver’ is a hybrid between the Echeveria pulvinata and Echeveria harmsii.
 This cute succulent has fuzzy red-tipped greenish-grey leaves.
 The reddish tint appears on the edges when they are exposed to more sun.
 These leaves cluster at the ends of the branches to form a rosette.

 In late spring or summer look for large blooms that are orange and yellow on these fuzzy succulents.
 The hairy, light green leaves with red tips cluster at the ends of the branches on this Echeveria.